Updated: Dec 6, 2022

-If an employee experiences a work-related injury, the employer can ask limited medical questions or require a medical examination in order to determine its workers' compensation liability.
+If an employee experiences a work-related injury, the employer can ask limited medical questions or require a medical examination to determine its workers' compensation liability.

 Even if the request for medical records or documents is made for a work-related purpose, it must be fair and relevant to the case.
 No request should go beyond the limits of the employer's need to determine the disability's effect.
 Most importantly, all medical records obtained by the employer must be kept confidential and kept separate from the normal personnel file.

 Alcoholism and opioid abuse are legally recognized disorders.
-However, using alcohol or narcotics at work, such as being drunk or under the influence of drugs, or missing work, or arriving late due to a hangover or binge, is not considered an acceptable accommodation and can result in immediate termination.
-Treatment for alcoholism or opioid abuse, on the other hand, can be considered a suitable accommodation.
+However, using alcohol or narcotics at work, such as being drunk or under the influence of drugs, missing work, or arriving late due to a hangover or binge, is not considered an acceptable accommodation and can result in immediate termination.
+On the other hand, treatment for alcoholism or opioid abuse can be considered a suitable accommodation.

 Under the FMLA and the CRFA, you have the right to take medical leave.

-Anyone may become impaired at any time, and those who do can experience "flares" or periods of heightened symptoms.
-If a worker's illness is serious enough to prohibit them from doing their job, they will be able to take time off without jeopardizing their career.
+Anyone may become impaired at anytime, and those who do can experience "flares" or periods of heightened symptoms.
+If a worker's illness is serious enough to prohibit them from doing their job, they can take time off without jeopardizing their career.

 The FMLA and the California Family Rights Act (CFRA) provide qualifying workers with a secured unpaid leave period.
-During which they maintain their health benefits and job status.
-Employees must have served at an eligible employer for at least 1,250 hours in the preceding 12 months to be eligible.
+During this, they maintain their health benefits and job status.
+To be eligible, employees must have served at an eligible employer for at least 1,250 hours in the preceding 12 months.
 You can use FMLA/CFRA for the following purposes:

 You have a serious health problem.